kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 Page-definitions method are shown in the log and the riport too.
 The shown name can be customize with `@Name` annotation.
 The input parameter in page-definitions `@Name` annotation will be the prefix of the methods name.

-Reading configuration parameters
+## Reading configuration parameters

 Ibello configuration parameters can be read by test step-libraries and page-definition classes, with `getConfigurationValue(String)` method.
 This method have only one argument, which is the configuration parameters name and its return type is `Value`.
-With `Value` the parameters can be converted to any java type.
-Conversion can be made by `Value` classes methods, e.g.: `Value.toString()`, `Value.toDouble()`, `Value.toStringArray()`.
+The parameters can be converted to any java type with `Value`.
+Conversion can be made by `Value` class' methods, e.g.: `Value.toString()`, `Value.toDouble()`, `Value.toStringArray()`.
 If the configuration parameter doesn't exist, the `getConfigurationValue` returns with a `Value` object anyway, but in this case, the value is `null`, e.g.:

 ```java
 String username = getConfigurationValue("current.user").toString();